SvenTiigi/STLocationRequest/README.md

 ## iOS Simulator

 Please mind that the 3D Flyover-View will only work on a real iOS device (not in the Simulator) with at least iOS 9.0 installed.
-A Screenshot taken from an **iOS Simulator** running `STLocationRequest`-Controller.
+A Screenshot taken from an **iOS Simulator** running `STLocationRequestController`.

 <p align="center">
 <img src="./Preview/iOSSimulatorBehavior.jpg" alt="iOSSimulatorBehavior" title="iOSSimulatorBehavior" width=300>